 Marc Silverberg is a doctoral fellow at Five Towns College.
 He is the author of “Quest for the A cappella Major,” a blog that discusses the continuing education of contemporary a cappella music and group improvisation.
 He has presented workshops on vocal improvisation at several CASA.org sponsored festivals, as well as the American Choral Directors Association’s 2013 national convention.
 His CAL Group, Satellite Lane, was recently crowned the 2013 New York Harmony Sweepstakes “Audience Favorite,” as well as the recipient of “Best Arrangement.”
 In addition to being an a cappella clinician, conductor, and performer, he also writes original musicals and plays.
 His original work, He’s Not Himself, premiered Off-Broadway in 2012 as part of the New York Music Theatre Festival.
 He is a graduate of the University of Delaware and Westminster Choir College.

-Brian has been involved/addicted to a cappella music since at least 2002, possibly earlier.
-While attending NC State, Brian performed with both the Concert Choir and Acappology, serving as the music director of Acappology for 3 years and helping to record and release the group’s first album in 10 years.
-After graduating and realizing that the “real world” isn’t all its cracked up to be, Brian started graduate school at Duke University and performed with Duke’s Rhythm and Blue for 2 years.
+Brian has been involved with the a cappella community since 2002 and is proud to be back at SoJam this year as an instructor after serving a successful stint as SoJam’s Assistant Executive Producer last year.
+While attending NC State, Brian performed with both the Concert Choir and Acappology, serving as the music director of Acappology for 3 years and helping to record and release the group’s first album in 8 years.
+After graduating and realizing that the “real world” isn’t all its cracked up to be, Brian started graduate school at Duke University and performed with Rhythm and Blue for 2 years.
 During his tenure, the group recorded and released the album, House on Fire, which received several CARA and ACA nominations, as well as recognition as one of RARB’s “Picks of the Year”.
 Rhythm and Blue also won the SoJam 2010 Collegiate Competition where Brian received the award for Best Vocal Percussion.
-In addition to his collegiate experience, Brian has also taught at several CASA-sponsored festivals, performed as a percussionist for the NC-based professional group, transit, and currently performs with the CAL-group, Cognitive Resonance.
+Brian has also performed as a vocal percussionist for the professional vocal band, Transit.
+Currently, Brian is working towards his Ph.D. in Chemistry at Duke and performs as a vocalist/percussionist for the CAL-group, Cognitive Resonance.

 Matt Woodward is a choir director at San Antonio’s own MacArthur High School.
 While at Loyola University New Orleans, he earned two international bronze medals with a barbershop quartet called the Nile Manski Trio.
 Later he was the tenor section leader with the San Marcos Marcsmen, 2008 Youth Chorus Grand Champions of the Barbershop Harmony Society.
 Last year, his student acapella group, PFC, took home the championship at the ICHSA in New York.
 In his spare time, Matt cooks for his amazing wife, BriAnne, plays with his two miniature schnauzers, Choppa and Pickles, and enjoys listening to snobby hifi audio equipment.